Ashish-13/DE_Coding_Challenge/README.md

 # DE_Coding_Challenge

-For the Data engineering coding challenge all the tasks are done using Python 3.7
+Python 3.7 has been used to complete all the tasks for the data engineering coding challenge.

-Modules Configuration:
+## Modules Configuration:

 Pyspark 2.4.4